swyxio/swyxdotio/content/writing/technical/stateful-serverless.md

 };
 ```

-You can see this in action here: https://github.com/sw-yx/stateful-serverless with the deployed endpoint here https://stateful-serverless-demo.netlify.com/.netlify/functions/hello-world
+You can see this in action here (https://github.com/sw-yx/stateful-serverless) with the deployed endpoint [here](https://stateful-serverless-demo.netlify.com/.netlify/functions/hello-world).
+(Note if you navigate to this in the server you may often double-ping the function with your OPTIONS requests).

 Now: What is the result of pinging the `hello-world` function repeatedly?
 You might reasonably expect that you'll get `{"message":"Hello, abc is 1"}` over and over.